bmaunde/guidelines/connector-integration-guide.md

 - Return a response indicating success or failure with a corresponding response body
 - Communicate securely over the HTTPS protocol

-More information on the request, request body and response structuring is given in the API Reference  section
+More information on the request, request body and response structuring is given in the Target API Guidelines section

-## API Reference
+## Connector API Reference

 ### API Requests